-The existing RHC LPOE has limited opportunity for expansion within its current footprint.
+The RHC LPOE is located on approximately 6 acres with facilities owned and managed by GSA and operated by CBP.
+The existing port has limited opportunity for expansion within its current footprint.
 The existing facilities have limited interior space for offices and processing, and port operations are being negatively affected due to the lack of space.
 As a temporary solution, a standalone modular unit was recently constructed in the existing parking lot behind the historic Main Building.